 Naturally occurring bismuth is found in small quantities throughout Earth's crust both as a pure metal and combined with other elements in various compounds.
 The largest source of bismuth is found in the mineral bismuthinite, or bismuth sulfide (Bi2S3), according to John Emsley in his book, "Nature’s Building Blocks: An A-Z Guide to the Elements" (Oxford University Press, 1999).
 Bismuth is typically obtained as a by-product in refining lead, copper, tin, silver, and gold ores found in Bolivia, Peru, Japan, Mexico, and Canada.

 Properties of bismuth

-Alloys of bismuth are also used in making sharp castings of objects subject to damage by high temperatures because the metal expands 3.32 percent on solidification.
+- Alloys of bismuth are also used in making sharp castings of objects subject to damage by high temperatures because the liquid metal expands 3.32 percent when it becomes solid.

 - Bismanol, an alloy of bismuth and manganese, is a permanent magnet of high coercive force (a measure of magnetization) developed in the 1950s by the U.S. Naval Ordinance Laboratory in White Oak, Md.
 It was used in small motors.

 - The bismuth metal is used as replacement for lead in shot and bullets.